GEEGABYTE1/Data_Strcuture_SearchEngine/README.md

 # Cs-102 Search Engine 🔦💻
-You can now search up the 7 data structures by typing the desired structure in the terminal
+You can now search up data structures and algorithms for reference with this search engine.

 Made in Python.